 These requirements apply even if the J-1 scholar or J-2 dependents are outside the United States.
 J-1 scholars will be required to show proof of their insurance several times during their stay at the University of Tennessee.
 Failure to comply with this requirement could result in program termination.

 UT also requires host departments to pay for health insurance for any J-1 intern.

 To enroll, simply complete the “Insurance Enrollment Form for Scholars” and submit the completed form to your host department.
 The host department needs to mail the enrollment form, not the visitor.

 If a scholar will be hired as a regular employee by UT, the scholar will be eligible to have the same health insurance available to all UT employees.
 Information about the policy, enrollment, and fees will be given to the scholar during New Employee Orientation.

 Scholars will need to purchase health insurance for the gap between his or her program start date and the insurance start date.
 Employee health insurance begins on the first day of the month following the start date of employment.
 For example, if someone starts working on either March 2 or March 29, their insurance will begin on April 1 (the first day of the following month).
-To cover this gap, a scholar may purchase the UT Student and Scholar insurance (more information below) upon arrival to UT, or may purchase health insurance from another company (see options below).
+To cover this gap, a scholar must purchase the UT Student and Scholar insurance (more information below) upon arrival to UT.

 In addition, the UT employee insurance does not have adequate repatriation and evacuation coverage (another J requirement) so a standalone policy is also available for purchase.
 More information about this policy is available upon request.